 The CAISO deposits all modification assessment deposits into an interest-bearing account at a bank or financial institution designated by the CAISO.
 The modification assessment deposit is applied to pay for prudent costs incurred by the CAISO, the Participating TOs, or third parties working at the direction of the CAISO or Participating TOs, as applicable, to perform and administer the modification assessment and to meet and otherwise communicate with Interconnection Customers with respect to their projects.
 The CAISO will create a separate work order number for each modification assessment in order to correctly track the actual costs.

-The CAISO shall issue to the IC one or more invoices for the modification assessment that include a detailed and itemized accounting of each assessment expense incurred (including those incurred by the CAISO, the Participating TOs, and/or third parties) and corresponding amounts due, and that provide at least the same level of detail included in invoices for interconnection studies.
+The CAISO shall issue to the Interconnection Customer one or more invoices for the modification assessment that includes a detailed and itemized accounting of each assessment expense incurred (including those incurred by the CAISO, the Participating TOs, and/or third parties) and corresponding amounts due, and that provide at least the same level of detail included in invoices for interconnection studies.
 The Participating TO and any third parties performing work on the assessment must invoice the CAISO for such work no later than 75 calendar days after the completion of the assessment.
-The CAISO shall draw from the modification assessment deposit any undisputed costs by the IC within thirty (30) calendar days of issuance of an MMA invoice.
+The CAISO shall draw from the modification assessment deposit any undisputed costs by the Interconnection Customer within thirty (30) calendar days of issuance of an MMA invoice.

-Whenever the actual cost of performing the modification assessment exceeds the modification assessment deposit, the invoice will direct the IC to pay the excess amount, and the IC shall pay the undisputed amount in accordance with the invoice within thirty (30) calendar days.
-If the IC fails to timely pay the actual costs exceeding the deposit and such costs have not been disputed, the Project will no longer be considered to be in good standing by the CAISO.
-The CAISO is not obligated to continue to conduct the assessment unless and until the IC has paid all undisputed amounts.
+Whenever the actual cost of performing the modification assessment exceeds the modification assessment deposit, the invoice will direct the Interconnection Customer to pay the excess amount, and the Interconnection Customer shall pay the undisputed amount in accordance with the invoice within thirty (30) calendar days.
+If the Interconnection Customer fails to timely pay the actual costs exceeding the deposit and such costs have not been disputed, the Project will no longer be considered to be in good standing by the CAISO.
+The CAISO is not obligated to continue to conduct the assessment unless and until the Interconnection Customer has paid all undisputed amounts.

-The Interconnection Customer shall be refunded any portion of its modification assessment deposit, including interest earned at the rate provided for in the interest-bearing account from the date of deposit to the date of completion of the assessment that exceeds the costs incurred by the CAISO, Participating TOs, and/or third parties, as applicable, have already incurred on the Interconnection Customer’s behalf to perform the assessment.
+The Interconnection Customer shall be refunded any portion of its modification assessment deposit (including interest earned at the rate provided for in the interest-bearing account from the date of deposit to the date of completion of the assessment) that exceeds the costs the CAISO, Participating TOs, and/or third parties, as applicable, have already incurred on the Interconnection Customer’s behalf to perform the assessment.
 In the event that the Interconnection Customer withdraws its modification request prior to completion of the assessment, the Interconnection Customer shall be refunded any portion of its modification assessment deposit (including interest earned at the rate provided for in the interest-bearing account from the date of deposit to the date of the Interconnection Customer’s withdrawal) that exceeds the costs the CAISO, Participating TOs, and third parties have incurred on the Interconnection Customer’s behalf.

 The CAISO will publish aggregated cost data regarding modification assessments.
 The data report will be published annually and will include the types of modification requests assessed and the cost for the assessment.
 The data will be aggregated to a level such that individual projects cannot be identified.